unpc2026/diaryasprogrammer/README.md

    or
 2. A minimal cluster of strongly interdependent concepts

-Prefer introducing one conceptual unit at a time whenever possible.

----

 Each conceptual unit must contain the following sections:

 ## 1️⃣ Core Definition